 - Decreasing user adoption due to the perception that SharePoint Intranet did not provide the content and features that user groups expected and/or needed.

-- Lack of consistent corporate branding across all SharePoint sites including slower access to some areas of site compared to other sites.
+- Lack of consistent corporate branding across all SharePoint sites including slower access to some areas of the site compared to other sites.

 - Regular Intranet incidents, and outages resulting in higher than average operational costs.